The progress of the driver on the Way range

 Here are some tips for choosing a wing.
 For the rest of the equipment, you will find what you are looking for in the storewww.ridair.com

-Lacy - IN A
+Lacy - EN A

 Cozy - EN B

-Ruby - IN B+
+Ruby - EN B+

 After that ?